 They look like Jack Sparrow, wear kohl eyeliner and are masters at deceiving.
-There is a huge and underreported industry behind the Bedouin romance scammers of Jordan.
-Also known as ‘Bezness’, this form of love fraud is Petra’s darkest secret.
+There is a huge and underreported industry behind Petra’s Bedouin romance scammers in Jordan.
+Also known as ‘Bezness’, this form of love fraud remains a dark secret.

 What is romance scamming?